wp-plugins/ezanga-intext/readme.txt

 5) Once you have activated the plugin, click 'Settings' -> 'eZanga InText.'

 6) Fill out the form.
-You will need the token you created in Traffic Advisors earlier.
+You will need the token you created in Traffic Advisors® earlier.
 You can find it again by logging in.
 If you need assistance, call your eZanga business development representative at (888)439-2642.

-DEFINITIONS:
+Definitions:

 MAXIMUM ADVERTISEMENTS PER PAGE: This limits the maximum number of InText advertisements that will be shown on any individual web page.